qutip/qutip/doc/guide/guide-dynamics.rst

 For non-unitary evolution of a quantum systems, i.e., evolution that includes incoherent processes such as relaxation and dephasing, it is common to use master equations.
-In QuTiP, the same function (:func:`qutip.odesolve`) is used for evolution both according to the Schrödinger equation and to the master equation, even though these two equations of motion are very different.
-The :func:`qutip.odesolve` function automatically determines if it is sufficient to use the Schrödinger equation (if no collapse operators were given) or if it has to use the master equation (if collapse operators were given).
+In QuTiP, the same function (:func:`qutip.mesolve`) is used for evolution both according to the Schrödinger equation and to the master equation, even though these two equations of motion are very different.
+The :func:`qutip.mesolve` function automatically determines if it is sufficient to use the Schrödinger equation (if no collapse operators were given) or if it has to use the master equation (if collapse operators were given).
 Note that to calculate